JordanGibson/Elevens/README.md

 - collection
 - model

-The `collection` package stores all of the models used to simulate collections - stacks and queues, in addition to a `Node` (an item in the aforementioned collections).
+The `collection` package stores all the models used to simulate collections - stacks and queues, in addition to a `Node` (an item in the aforementioned collections).

 The `model` class stores the models which we use for the game, that being `Card`, `Deck`, `ElevensDeck`, `Game`, `PlayerMoveHistory` and `UserInput`.